echushe/DeepFrame/README.md

 > - *pooling functions*
 > - *forward and backward propagation algorithms*
 > - *One dimensional GMM EM algorithm*
-- **deeplearning** is a multi-layer fully connected neural network program that can be trained.
+- **dnn** is a multi-layer fully connected neural network program that can be trained.
 - **cnn** is a homemade multi-layer convolutional neural network program that can be trained.
+- **rnn** has recently implemented a simple RNN module.
+LSTM is still under construction.
 - **test** includes some basic test cases of neural calculations.
 - Dataset of this program is **MNIST**, you may have to update *Mnist.cpp* to add supports of other dataset types if you would like.